Deepbaran/tour-of-go/README.md

 ---
 ---
 ## Concurrency
+- Concurrency is not equal to parallellism.
+  - To run things in parallel, means to run two things at exactly the same time.
+    - This is what happens in a multi-core processor.
+One core will do one thing and another core will do another thing simultaneously.
+    - The lines of code that make up a program, have to run in the right order.
+Which makes it hard to execute and parallellize two lines at the same time.
+  - Concurrency is about breaking up a program into independently executing tasks that could potentially run at the same time and still get the right result at the end.
+    - So, a concurrent program is something that can be parallellized.
+    - Go runtime (Go scheduler) and the OS will take care of how many cores will be used in the concurrent program.
 ### Goroutines
   - Goroutines run in the same address space, so access to shared memory must be synchronized.
 The sync package provides useful primitives, although you won't need them much in Go as there are other primitives.
 ### Channels